leangjia/blender_docs/manual/render/cycles/render_settings/motion_blur.rst

    For example, shutter time 1.0 blurs over the length of 1 frame.

 Rolling Shutter
-   Creates a :term:`rolling shutter` effect.
+   Creates a :term:`Rolling Shutter` effect.

    None
       No rolling shutter effect.